madanyc/workfront-learn.en/help/enhanced-analytics/22-end-user-use.md

 ---
-title: End User Use
+title: Use case - End User Use
 description:  In this video, you will learn how end users might use Flight plan, Burndown, and Tasks in flight charts in [!DNL Adobe Workfront].
 topic:
 activity: use
 doc-type: feature video
 team: Technical Marketing
-kt: Jira ticket
+kt: 8712

 ---
-# End user use
+# Use case - End user use

 In this video, you will learn: